KyleBrooks242/JumpCloudAssignment/readme.md

   sampleAction1 = {"action" : "jump", "avg" : 100}
   sampleAction2 = {"action" : "skip", "avg" : 50}
+  sampleAction3 = {"action" : "jump", "avg" : 200}

   testClass.addAction(sampleAction1)
   testClass.addAction(sampleAction2)
+  testClass.addAction(sampleAction3)

   testClass.getStats()
   ```

   Output would be:

-  `[{"action": "jump", "avg": 100.0}, {"action": "skip", "avg": 50.0}]`
+  `[{"action": "jump", "avg": 150.0}, {"action": "skip", "avg": 50.0}]`

-Please see sample 'ConcurrencyTest.py' to see a full example use case demonstrating concurrency
+Please see 'ConcurrencyTest.py' to see a full example use case demonstrating concurrency (See 'Testing' section below)

 **Note that actionClass.py will need to be in the same directory as your python program,
 or the file location added to your PYTHON_PATH**